 Degoe Gnawing Material & Gnawing Wood – natural gnawing, wear behaviour and enrichment

-Read moreNatural and fresh Timothy Harvest is 100% natural without additives and fresh from the field.
-Spoil your rodents and rabbits with the delicious and nutritious treat from JR Farm Timothy Oogst.
+Read moreNatural and fresh Timothy Harvest is 100% natural, without additives, and fresh from the field.
+Treat your rodents and rabbits to the delicious and nutritious treat of JR Farm Timothy Harvest.
 This high-quality hay is an ideal addition to your little frie

 Read more- Voor 17 uur besteld, dezelfde dag verzonden!